NNNILabs/NNNILabs.github.io/_posts/2024-09-29-A-Problem-From-CS-Class.md

 Using the coefficients, we have to find a pair of numbers that add up to \\(b\\) and multiply to give \\(a \cdot c\\).
 In this case, \\(-3\\) and \\(75\\) fit the bill - they add up to \\(72\\), which is \\(b\\), and multiply to give \\(-225\\), which is \\(a \cdot c\\).
 Perfect.

-With that information, the quadratic can be rewritten and simplifed as follows:
+With that information, the quadratic can be rewritten and simplifed:

 \\[ -5x^{2} + 75x - 3x + 45 = 0 \\]